Ukraine's Zelenskyy arrives in Turkey for peace talks but Putin is absent

-Also in the Ukrainian delegation are Defense Minister Rustem Umerov, Foreign Minister Andrii Sybiha, and the head of the Ukrainian presidential office Andriy Yermak, the official said.

-He spoke on condition of anonymity for security reasons as the team had not yet arrived in Ankara.
+Zelenskyy said the Russian delegation appeared to be merely “decorative.”
+Speaking at the airport in the Turkish capital, Ankara, he said the next steps for talks would be decided after his upcoming meeting with Turkish President Recep Tayyip Erdogan.

+Putin’s absence punctured hopes of a breakthrough in peace efforts given a push in recent months by the Trump administration and Western European leaders.
+It also raised the prospect of intensified international sanctions on Russia that have been threatened by the U.S. and European leaders.

-“Now, after three years of immense suffering, there is finally a window of opportunity," Turkish Foreign Minister Hakan Fidan said at a NATO meeting taking place separately in Turkey.
-"The talks in Istanbul hopefully may open a new chapter.”
+“Now, after three years of immense suffering, there is finally a window of opportunity,” Turkish Foreign Minister Hakan Fidan said at a NATO meeting taking place separately in Turkey.
+“The talks ... hopefully may open a new chapter.”

+The war of attrition has killed tens of thousands of soldiers and more than 12,000 Ukrainian civilians, according to the U.N., and continues along the roughly 1,000-kilometer (620-mile) front line.
+Russian forces are also preparing to launch a fresh military offensive, Ukrainian government and Western military analysts say.

+The Kremlin never gave a response to Sunday's challenge from Zelenskyy.
+That challenge came after Putin had proposed direct talks with Ukraine.

+The top-level Ukrainian delegation also included Defense Minister Rustem Umerov, Foreign Minister Andrii Sybiha, and the head of the Ukrainian presidential office Andriy Yermak, a Ukrainian official said.

-Details about whether, when and where the Ukrainian delegation might meet their Russian counterparts are still unclear but is expected to be clarified after Zelenskyy and Erdogan meet, according to a Ukrainian official who requested anonymity to speak openly about the day’s plan.
+Details about whether, when and where the Ukrainian delegation might meet their Russian counterparts were unclear.
+Russia said the talks have been postponed until the afternoon “at the initiative of the Turkish side”

-Tass said that the talks were to take place in a presidential office on the Bosporus.
+Tass said that the talks were to take place in a presidential office on the Bosporus, in Istanbul.

 Putin on Wednesday evening held a meeting with senior government officials and members of the delegation in preparation for the talks, Kremlin spokesman Dmitry Peskov said.
 Defense Minister Andrei Belousov, General Staff chief Valery Gerasimov, and National Security Council secretary Sergei Shoigu attended the meeting, among others.

 Kyiv and its European allies had urged the Kremlin to agree to a full, unconditional 30-day ceasefire as a first step toward peace.
-Putin effectively rejected the proposal, offering direct talks between Russia and Ukraine instead.
+Putin offered direct talks between Russia and Ukraine instead.

-The Kremlin billed Thursday’s talks as a “restart” of peace negotiations that were held in Istanbul in the first weeks of the war in 2022 but quickly fell apart.
+The Kremlin billed Thursday’s talks as a “restart” of peace negotiations that were held in Istanbul in 2022 but quickly fell apart.
 Moscow accused Ukraine and the West of wanting to continue fighting, while Kyiv said Russia’s demands amounted to an ultimatum rather than something both sides could agree on.

-Putin's proposal came after more than three months of diplomacy kickstarted by U.S. President Donald Trump, who promised during his campaign to end the devastating war swiftly.
+Putin's proposal came after more than three months of diplomacy kickstarted by Trump, who promised during his campaign to end the devastating war swiftly.
 The Trump administration in recent weeks indicated that it might walk away from the peace effort if there was no tangible progress soon.

-Trump had pressed for Putin and Zelenskyy to meet in Istanbul but said Thursday he wasn't surprised that Putin was a no-show.
-He brushed off Putin’s decision to not take part in the talks.

-“I didn’t think it was possible for Putin to go if I’m not there,” Trump said during a roundtable in Doha, Qatar

 Ukrainian Foreign Minister Andrii Sybiha met with U.S. State Secretary Marco Rubio and Senator Lindsey Graham in the Turkish city of Antalya late Wednesday night.
 Antalya on Thursday is hosting NATO foreign ministers to discuss new defense investment goals as the U.S. shifts its focus to security challenges away from Europe.